Sense International welcomes revised Disability Framework

 3 December 2015

-Global deafblind charity Sense International has today responded to the UK Department for International Development’s (DFID) launch of the revised Disability Framework.
+Global deafblind charity Sense International has today responded to the Foreign, Commonwealth & Development Office (FCDO) launch of the revised Disability Framework.

 Bond’s Disability and Development Group (DDG), of which Sense International is a member, actively contributed to the review process.